Updated - Oct 14th, 2022

 - There are some documents, such as consent forms and proof of ownership, that you may be asked to provide.

-Sometimes, pet owners can’t give their pets the love and care they deserve, bringing them to the difficult decision to give them a new home.
+Sometimes, pet parents can’t give their pets the love and care they deserve, bringing them to the difficult decision to give them a new home.

 Pet owners that already have their pup or kitty on a pet insurance plan might be wondering: How can I be sure that my pet is still receiving the coverage and health care they need with their new owner?
 Or maybe you’re the new owner, looking for a way to seamlessly adopt coverage.